project-sunbird/sunbird-ed-installer/README.md

 # Sunbird-ED Installer

-Resources required to install and run Sunbird-ED on any cloud provider:
+Minimum resources required to install and run Sunbird-ED on any cloud provider
 - **vCPUs**: 48
 - **RAM**: 192 GB